 - Easy to predict and control of power flows.

 Distribution primary systems come in different types of shapes and sizes.
-All types of arrangements depend on the street layouts, total shape of the area will covered by the electric circuit, any kind of obstacles (like small River, Lakes) and where the big loads consumer are present.
+All types of arrangements depending on the street layouts, the total shape of the area will be covered by the electric circuit, any kind of obstacle (like small River, Lakes) and where the big load’s consumer is present.

-Some circuits can come from one substation and a number of the circuits can have express feeders and some feeders use to cover areas which is close to the substation.
-But express feeders serve areas little bit farther from the substation.
+Some circuits can come from one substation and a number of the circuits can have express feeders and some feeders use to cover areas that are close to the substation.
+But express feeders serve areas a little bit farther from the substation.
 For more improved reliability, radial circuits are provided with normally open tie points to other electric circuits.

-The circuits use to operate radially, but if any kind of fault occurs on one of the circuits then the tie switches allow some portion of the faulted circuit to be restored quickly.
-Usually this kind of switches are manually operated but some utilities use automated switches or reclosers to perform these operations more automatically.
+The circuits used to operate radially, but if any kind of fault occurs on one of the circuits then the tie switches allow some portion of the faulted circuit to be restored quickly.
+Usually, this kind of switches are manually operated but some utilities use automated switches or reclosers to perform these operations more automatically.

-A primary loop scheme is more reliable service and it’s sometimes offered for critical loads such as hospitals and some emergency sector.
-But the key feature is that, this circuit system is routed through each critical customer transformer.
-If suddenly, any part of the primary circuit is faulted then all critical customers can fed by re-configuring the transformer switches.
+A primary loop scheme is a more reliable service and it’s sometimes offered for critical loads such as hospitals and some emergency sectors.
+But the key feature is that this circuit system is routed through each critical customer transformer.
+If suddenly, any part of the primary circuit is faulted then all critical customers can be fed by re-configuring the transformer switches.

 But the primary loop systems are sometimes used on distribution systems for some areas needing very high reliability.
-But in the open loop systems or design, where the loop use to left normally open at the some point and the primary loop systems have no benefits for momentary interruptions or any voltage sags.
-It’s operated in a closed loop system.
+But in the open-loop systems or design, where the loop used to left normally open at the same point and the primary loop systems have no benefits for momentary interruptions or any voltage sags.
+It’s operated in a closed-loop system.

 Faults on any of the electrical cables in the loop system are cleared in less than 6 cycles, which reduces the time duration of the voltage sag during the fault time.
 Now the advanced relaying similar to the transmission line protection is necessary to coordinate the protection and operation of the switchgear in the looped system.

-The relaying scheme uses a transfer trip with permissive over reaching.
+The relaying scheme uses a transfer trip with permissive overreaching.
 Then a backup scheme uses directional relays and it will trip for a fault in a certain direction unless a blocking signal is received from the remote end.
-But the critical customers like hospital and some emergency service have two more choices for more reliable service where two primary feeds are available and primary selective and the secondary selective schemes both can normally fed from one circuit.
+But the critical customers like hospital and some emergency service have two more choices for more reliable service where two primary feeds are available and primary selective and the secondary selective schemes both can normally feed one circuit.

 Now in the primary selective scheme, the switching occurs on the primary and in the secondary selective scheme, the switching occurs on the secondary.
-This switching can be done manually or automatically and if there is even static transfer switches and it can switch in less than a half cycle to reduce any momentary interruptions and voltage sags.
+This switching can be done manually or automatically and if there are even static transfer switches and it can switch in less than a half-cycle to reduce any momentary interruptions and voltage sags.